Laminar flow of charged quantum fluids of the Calogero-Sutherland universality class: The geometry of 2D thin channels

-We consider a planar rectangular space geometry, of length $L_x$ along the $x$ direction and $L_y$ along the $y$ direction.
-Here $x$ and $y$ are the two Euclidian coordinates of the plane.
-This geometry is meant to describe a flow of charges along the $x$ direction and a confined density along the $y$ direction.
-We consider the system to the periodic in the $x$ direction and with no periodicity in the $y$ direction.
-Topologically, this region is, therefore, a ribbon.
-Spinless charged fermions are the dynamical particles assumed to move in this spatial domain, $N_x$ in the $x$ direction and $N_y$ on the $y$ direction, with $N_x \gg N_y$.
+Spinless charged particles, the fermionic degrees of freedom of the $CS$ model, are the dynamical objects assumed to move in this spatial domain.
+It is given by a matrix array of $N_x$ files and $N_y$ columns, with $N_x \gg N_y$.
+Each of the finite size matrix elements is seen as a dynamical degree of freedom.
 The total number of particles $N$ and area $A$ are thus given by $N = N_x N_y$ and $A = L_x L_y$, respectively.
-We shall describe their dynamics in the thermodynamic limit by means of a $(2+1)$-dimensional $EFT$, which is constructed as the direct product of two (spatial) $1D$ ones.
+That is, consistently with our picture, only global quantities relate both dimensions.
+Intuitively, in the resulting $EFT$, we expect a very large number of horizontal currents that are basically independent (as in the edge states).
+We shall describe their dynamics in the thermodynamic limit by means of a $(2+1)$-dimensional $EFT$, which is constructed as the direct product of two (spatial) $1D$ ones (again, based on the $EFT$ previously developed).
 We therefore assume that the degrees of freedom that describe the dynamics in the $x$ and $y$ directions are independent.
 The thermodynamic limit is achieved by taking the limits $L_x \to \infty$, $N_x \to \infty$ such that the average number density $n_0^{(x)}=N_x /L_x$ is finite, and, similarly, $L_y \to \infty$, $N_y \to \infty$ such that $n_0^{(y)}=N_y /L_y$ is finite.
 One expects $ n_0^{(x)} = n_0^{(y)} $ but for the moment we keep these two quantities as independent for the clarity of the discussion.
 The rectangular domain is therefore decomposed as a matrix (mosaic) of $N$ tiles of sizes $\Delta x = 1/n_0^{(x)}$ and $\Delta y = 1/n_0^{(y)}$, which are the natural $UV$ cutoffs of the $EFT$.
-Densities may become local quantities as well: $n_0^{(x)}\left( x \right) =dN_x /dL_x$ and $n_0^{(y)}\left( y \right) =dN_y /dL_y$ Under the assumption of dealing with two independent spatial theories, {\it i.e.}, by decomposing the $(2+1)$ space-time dynamics as the direct product of two $(1+1)$ theories, the $2D$ particle number density is given as: \beq n^{(xy)} \left( x, y \right )\ =\ n^{(x)} \left( x \right ) n^{(y)} \left( y \right )\ . \eeq Particle number densities may turn into charge densities by multiplying them by the charge of single particles, that we assume here to be $e$ (and that may be replaced by an effective value of the charge as well).
+Densities may become local quantities as well: $n_0^{(x)}\left( x \right) =dN_x /dL_x$ and $n_0^{(y)}\left( y \right) =dN_y /dL_y$.
+The $2D$ particle number density is given by: \beq n^{(xy)} \left( x, y \right )\ =\ n^{(x)} \left( x \right ) n^{(y)} \left( y \right )\ . \eeq Particle number densities may be turned into charge densities by multiplication by the charge of single particles, that we assume here to be $e$ (and that may be replaced by an effective value of the charge as well).